ukasz/rev/documentation/Tracer.md

 6. Issues/Enhancements
 ----------------------

+  - This version only works with RISCV GCC toolchain and links to disasm.a (part of spike simulator).
+Should be able to support llvm-disasm as well at some point.

+  - Tracing is on when SST VERBOSE>=5.
+This could cause log file sizes to blow up (but maybe that is expected for highly verbose outputs).
+Another option would be to have it disabled until the magic 'xor' instruction toggles the trace enable.

   - Threading has not been tested.
 Conversely, testing has only been done using
           #define _REV_HART_COUNT_ 1 (RevInstTable.h)